 This will allow an entire string of lights to flash on and off on command, as long as the smart plug is linked to a program that can sync these actions with music.
 However, the most you can do with this method is choose “on” or “off” for an entire string of lights all at once, meaning that large portions of your display will be winking on and off with the music once it’s synched.
 With enough separate sections of lights, and enough smart plugs that they’re attached to, you can have creative light shows and displays for your home and yard.

 Some homeowners will set up their lighting in this way so that different parts of their home will turn on or off simultaneously, linked to the beat of the music.
 Maybe some trees or bushes out front will all flash together, or maybe each window or doorway could be surrounded by a separate string of lights, each coordinated with certain notes.
 You could even put multiple strings of lights in the same place, so that one could be on at a time, giving the illusion that a tree is flashing different colors as different strings activate and go off in turn.
-Christmas window lights can also be part of these displays, and can be set to turn on and off in time with the music, as well.
+Christmas window lights can also be part of these displays, and can be set to turn on and off in time with the music.

 If you have any smart lights (not just smart plugs, but smart lighting), many of these lights will have a built-in function in their app or control program that allows them to sync with music.
 For example, some smart lightbulb brands will allow you to sync directly with Spotify, Apple Music, or similar programs.
 These have the added benefit of not just flashing on and off, but also changing in color and intensity along with the music’s beat or tone.